 A literal translation of De Wallen is: Embankment.

 The word ‘Wallen’ comes from the canals that cross section the Red Light District; the Oudezijds Voorburgwal and the Oudezijds Achterburgwal.
 A ‘burgwal’ means ‘defensive wall’ with a canal in front, but now the name is used for the canals itself, which were dug as a defense for Amsterdam.
 That’s why the whole neighborhood is now called “De Wallen” in Dutch. (source)

 Despite what many people might think about de Wallen area – also known as Red Light District – it isn’t really that big.
 The total size of de Wallen is 1 km2.
 The prostitution area itself measures around 250 meters by 250 meters.
 The area borders on de Lange Niezel en Korte Niezel streets in the northern part.
 The Zeedijk and Nieuwmarkt in the eastern part, the Koestraat and Sint Jansstraat in the South and the Warmoesstraat in the west.

-Outlined in red are the borders of de Wallen area.
+Outlined in red are the borders this area.
 As you can see Amsterdam Central Station is located on top of it.
-From Schiphol Airport by train you can be in de Wallen area in 25 minutes.
+From Schiphol Airport by train you can be in area within 25 minutes.

-The opening hours for window brothel are between 06:00 am & 09.00 am.
+The opening hours for window brothels are between 06:00 am & 09.00 am.
 The windows are only closed for 3 hours a day.
-However depending on the time of day there might be more or less prostitutes working.
-The windows are rented in shifts; a day shift and a night shift.
-Most prostitutes prefer to take the night shifts because then there are more visitors.
+However depending on the time of day there might be more or less prostitutes working

 Amsterdam, Red Light District, Oudezijds Voorburgwal.